-This hot chocolate is thick, creamy, chocolatey and milky.
+This hot chocolate is thick, creamy, chocolaty, and milky.
 Perfectly sweet with a kick of salt from the pretzels.
 Lick it slurp it gulp it.
 Do what you will.
 I did all three, shamelessly and I think you should, too.
-It’s hot outside; let’s all cool down with some pretzel frozen hot chocolate shall we?
+It’s hot outside; let’s all cool down with some pretzel frozen hot chocolate, shall we?

 Yeah, let’s do that.

-- 2 cups (about 10) chocolate coconut ice cubes* (1 can full fat coconut milk + 3 Tbsp cocoa powder, frozen into cubes)
+- 2 cups (~5 cubes per cup) chocolate coconut ice cubes (as original recipe is written, 1 can full-fat coconut milk + 3 Tbsp cocoa powder, frozen into cubes)